History of Berlin

 The first mention of Berlin is in 1237.
 It was founded as a small town mainly populated by hunters, fishermen and merchants.
 The settlement’s population remained relatively independent from the thirteenth to the fifteenth century.

-In 1415, members of the Hohenzollern family that had ruled over Brandenburg, principality of the Holy Roman Empire, governed over Berlin until 1918.
-At the end of the fifteenth century, Berlin was made capital of Brandenburg.
+In 1415, members of the Hohenzollern family that had ruled over Brandenburg, a principality of the Holy Roman Empire, governed Berlin until 1918.
+At the end of the fifteenth century, Berlin was made the capital of Brandenburg.

 During the sixteenth century, Berlin was gravely affected by the Bubonic plague that wiped out 6,000 people.